 - 1 small sprig of rosemary minced fine

 Start by mixing all of your dry ingredients together in a bowl.
 If you can, sift the flour and baking powder through a mesh sieve to ensure there are no lumps.
-Add your sugar, minced rosemary and garlic.
+Add your sugar, minced rosemary, and garlic.

 Mince the garlic really fine and then rub it on the cutting board with the flat side of your knife.
 This softens up the raw garlic and presses out some of the oils.
 If you omit this step and add just the raw minced garlic you may end up eating a biscuit and biting into a chunk of garlic!
 Rubbing the garlic creates a more subtle flavor in the biscuits.